wp-plugins/fosforitos-popular-posts/readme.txt

 == Description ==

-Note: This Plugin is not perfect!
-If you find any issues or if you think that something could be made better, don't hesitate to let us know about it!
-<a href="https://www.fosforito.net/forums">Submit a Feature Request on our Forums</a>

 Fosforito's Popular Posts by Fosforito Media plugin allows you to display your most popular posts in a widget.
 This plugin doesn’t require any additional settings, though there are some available options that can be adjusted.
 All you need to do is activate the plugin and add Fosforito's Popular Posts to a sidebar.

-<a href="http://wordpress.org/plugins/bws-popular-posts/faq/" target="_blank">FAQ</a>

-<a href="https://www.fosforito.net" target="_blank">Support</a>
+Note: This Plugin is not perfect!
+If you find any issues or if you think that something could be made better, don't hesitate to let us know about it!

+<a href="https://www.fosforito.net/forums">Submit a Feature or Support Request on our Forums</a>

 = Features =